sssash18/DigiCart/README.md

 # DigiCart

 An ecommerce application for homebakers.
 This application is a backend server for a bakery ecom application made for homebakers who out of hobby sell homemade bakery items.
 This helps them monetize and give them presence on a platform.
+This web server is the for the customer side.

 ## Architecture
 The backend Architecture is made up of four microservices.